ctolon/PythonInterfaceDemo/README.md

 * `Aug 21, 2022` Choicer Completer Method integrated for pretty print display for auto completions, always_complete_options setted false for pretty print display with TAB, New ChoicesCompleterList Class Integrated to All Workflows for Getting choices nargs *, helper message updates in very detailed, all argparser groups has subgroups now, task adder help messages updated, some naming conventions setted for variables and code quality improved, not needed comments lines deleted for code quality, minimal fix for dqflow.
 Readme updated and Instructions for autocomplete added to readme, metavar explanations added to readme.
 * `Aug 22, 2022` Helper Messages Updated.
 One minimal display bug added to readme.
 New interface development is ongoing with new JSON Configs.based on nightly-2022_08_23
 * `Aug 23, 2022` AOD File checker fixed, Same Event Pairing process functionality fixed, centrality table fixed in new interface, new automated things provided.
+* `Aug 24-26, 2022` All bugs are fixed.
+All functionalities provided, all scripts are tested by different users.
+Interface development is completed.